MaastrichtU-IDS/workshop-ci/_episodes/01-setup-git-repo.md

 - **Maintain** - Allows users to do more potentially destructive things such as pushing to protected branches.
 - **Admin** - Allows users to do anything, such as deleting or transferring the repository.

 Check [here](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/repository-permission-levels-for-an-organization) for a detailed overview.
+In almost all cases, using the *read* or *write* permissions will suffice and should be considered first.
 To save time, GitHub allows organizations to create teams of usersfor which permissions can be handled in one go.

 > ## Configure repository permissions
 > *   Under *settings* for your repository, go to **Manage access**.